esr360/Kayzen-GS/README.md

 ##### Support Internet Explorer 6 & 7?

+> This setting only affects the regular columns.

 * Variable : $old-ie
 * Type     : boolean
 * Default  : true

 ##### Enable Responsiveness?

+> If disabled, columns will not vertically stack.

 * Variable : $responsive
 * Type     : boolean